aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/working-with-inline-attachments/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Send Email with Embedded Image Using Aspose.Email for Java
+# How to embed image in html email with Aspose.Email for Java

-Embedding images directly inside an email makes your messages look polished and ensures the recipient sees the graphics without needing to download separate files.
-In this tutorial you’ll learn **how to send email with embedded image** using Aspose.Email for Java, covering everything from setting up the library to creating an HTML email, adding inline resources, and finally sending the message.
+Embedding an image directly inside an email makes your messages look polished and guarantees the recipient sees the graphics without needing to download separate files.
+In this tutorial you’ll learn **how to embed image in html email** using Aspose.Email for Java, covering everything from library setup to creating an HTML email, adding inline resources, and finally sending the message through SMTP.

 ## Quick Answers
 - **What is the primary class for inline images?** `LinkedResource`